Atlantis-Software/offshore-docs/transaction/transactions.md

 # Transactions

 Transactions are an important feature of databases, as they allow correct recovery from failures and keep a database consistent even in cases of system failure.
-An Offshore transaction can concern multiple databases (as long as they have an adapter implementing the 'transactable' interface) and all queries within it are executed as a single unit of work.
+An Offshore transaction can concern multiple databases (as long as they have an adapter implementing the `transactable` interface) and all queries within it are executed as a single unit of work.
 Any failure will mean the databases will rollback any queries executed on that transaction to the pre-transaction state.

 ## How to initialize a transaction